Mariners vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Mariners have a record of 2-2.
+- In five games as the underdog over the last 10 matchups, the Mariners have posted a mark of 3-2.

-- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on eight occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the Mariners and their opponents are 7-3-0 when it comes to hitting the over.

-- The Mariners have not covered a spread in any of their past 10 games (one of those contests had a spread).
-Seattle games have finished above the set point total four times in a row, and the average total in this streak was 7.2 runs.
+- The Mariners have had a spread set in one of their past 10 games, and they have failed to cover the spread each time.

 Mariners Betting Records & Stats

-- The Mariners have come away with 10 wins in the 26 contests they have been listed as the underdogs in this season.
+- The Mariners have been victorious in 11, or 40.7%, of the 27 contests they have been chosen as underdogs in this season.

-- This season, Seattle has won five of its 13 games, or 38.5%, when it's the underdog by at least +105 on the moneyline.
+- This season, Seattle has won one of its three games when it's the underdog by at least +140 on the moneyline.

-- The Mariners have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Mariners have a 41.7% chance of walking away with the win.

-- Games involving Seattle have gone over the total set by bookmakers in 43 of 83 chances this season.
+- Seattle's games have gone over the total in 43 of its 84 chances.

-- The Mariners have an against the spread record of 4-10-0 in 14 games with a line this season.
+- The Mariners are 4-10-0 against the spread in their 14 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!